rosh-agahi/stock-recommender/Project_Setup.md

   /:sector/ --> the website displays the segments in a table. each sector has it's own table row.
     - within each sector, the scraper collects to following to create the display table for the app:
         - name--> becomes :sec_name
-        - url --> becomes :url
+        - url --> becomes :url (the name of each of the sectors already links to the sector's own page.)
         - percent change --> becomes :sec_change